+Not sure about gluten free flours then you must try this Flourless Brownie recipe!
 As you know, I try to eat mostly grain free when it comes to desserts.
-We also do not use any refined sugars and really stick to mostly raw honey and maple syrup in our treats.
+We also do not use any refined sugars and stick to mostly raw honey and maple syrup in our treats.
 I have tried a few different ‘grain-free’ brownie recipes and have been less than thrilled with the results.
 It turns out grain-free brownie recipes can be kind of tricky to get right.
 I find the coconut flour brownies to be hard to swallow (to dry!) and the almond flour ones don’t agree with me.
 This is why I haven’t posted a true brownie recipe yet on my blog.

-I was so excited last week when I stumbled upon an amazing recipe for flourless brownies made with natural sweeteners by another fellow blogger, Ditch the Wheat.
-You heard that right – completely flourless – that means gluten-free, grain-free and almond and coconut flour free!
+I was so excited last week when I stumbled upon an amazing recipe for flourless brownies made with natural sweeteners in another fellow blogger, Ditch the Wheat’s cookbook, Indulge, which includes over 70 grain-free and paleo treat recipes.
+You heard that right…this is a completely flour less brownie recipe – that means gluten-free, grain-free and almond and coconut flour free!
 The only ‘flour’ in these is the cocoa powder.
 These brownies are more than spot on.
 They are brilliant!
 These are going to be my go-to brownie recipe from now on!

 - 4 large eggs

 - 1 cup of coconut palm sugar*

 - ¼ cup + 1 tbsp extra virgin coconut oil (where to buy)